 So if you live in a cooler climate, you can select a material that soaks up the sun and helps heat the home.
 In warmer climates, you can use a formulation that reflects light, which keeps the home cooler.

 Flat roofs are usually lighter weight, so they can usually support a solar panel system without needing reinforcement.
-Plus, the flat roof get’s full sun exposure all day, so your solar panels have longer exposure to direct rays than if they were on a slanted roof.
+Plus, the flat roof does get full sun exposure all day, so your solar panels have longer exposure to direct rays than if they were on a slanted roof.

-Because flat roof surfaces are usually installed in large, flat pieces leaks are rare.
+Because flat roof surfaces are usually installed in large, flat pieces leaks are very rare.
 As long as the seams are tightly sealed, water cannot penetrate the roof’s surface.
+This is why you must ensure you choose the flat roofing professionals.

 If your surrounding yard has trees with branches that reach higher than the surface of the roof, it’s important to check the roof regularly to make sure that broken branches haven’t landed on the surface and cut or damaged it.